David Coker Biography

 Fisher House Foundation, Inc.

 David has 38 years of experience in nonprofit management and the military health system.
 He was selected as the first employee of Fisher House Foundation in 1994 when the program had 14 houses.
 He has the privilege of working with Ken Fisher, the Fisher family, and the Board of Trustees to expand the Foundation’s programs and the network of Fisher Houses.
 The program has flourished and is now recognized as one of the premiere nonprofits working to support the quality of life for our military and veterans families.

 David joined the Foundation in 1994 following his retirement from the U. S. Army.
 He holds a Bachelor of Science in Business Administration from Trinity University in San Antonio, Texas, and a Master of Health Administration from the U. S. Army - Baylor University Graduate Program in Health Care Administration.
 Coker has served on the Board of Directors for the Military, Veterans, and Patriotic Service Organizations of America and the Independent Charities of America.

 Coker first became involved with the Fisher House program as a volunteer at Fitzsimons Army Medical Center.
-His wife volunteered as manager for the house when it opened in 1993 and he helped her prepare the house for its first guests.
+He helped prepare the house for its first guests.
 He also founded and served as the first elected president of the Friends of the Fisher House at Fitzsimons Army Medical Center, a local nonprofit organization established to support the Fisher House.

 Coker comes from a military family with more than 100 years of service in the United States Army.